Photography can be that soft light that modestly helps us to change things.

 CONCLUSION

-This exhibition talks about the need to break the silence, to give light and make visible the reality of people in the process of integration, anonymous artist or normal people that we all are.
+This exhibition talks about the need to break the silence, to give light and make visible the reality of people in the process of integration, anonymous artists or ordinary people that we all are.
 The images show a normalizing and integrating nuance, an understanding of reality from the perspective of its own protagonists.
 Photography has been the excuse to launch an inclusive society, integrating from overcoming and the ability to create.

 -“A wonderful afternoon, a brave project that shows that where there is a will, there is a way.
 With Amparo at the head, we wanted and could, from then on, everything is possible… Thank you.” – Jorge Guerrero